Skip to main content

 • expected host School (including a CV and 500-word proposal summary)

 UKRI have placed a limit of 8 applications that can be submitted from Cardiff University.
 As such, an internal process has been put in place to select these 8 applications in a fair and equitable manner.
-As such, Cardiff University has an internal process for assessing internal applications to this scheme, the first stage of which involves development and a review of the internal applications by your proposed host School.
-Once we have received the information requested above, we will put you in touch with the School and provide you with the information you need to submit an internal application to the scheme.
+Cardiff University has an internal process for assessing internal applications to this scheme, the first stage of which involves development and a review of the internal applications by your proposed host School.
+Once we have received the information requested above, we will put you in touch with the School and provide you with the information you need to develop and submit an internal application to the scheme.

 College and University assessment panels